-The accompanying condensed consolidated balance sheet as of March 31, 2019, the condensed consolidated statements of operations and comprehensive loss and the condensed consolidated statements of shareholders' equity for the three months ended March 31, 2019 and 2018, and the condensed cash flows for the three months ended March 31, 2019 and 2018 have been prepared by the Company and have not been audited.
+The accompanying condensed consolidated balance sheet as of June 30, 2019, the condensed consolidated statements of operations and comprehensive income and the condensed consolidated statements of shareholders' equity for the three and six months ended June 30, 2019 and 2018, and the condensed cash flows for the six months ended June 30, 2019 and 2018 have been prepared by the Company and have not been audited.

 The Company's Work Truck Attachments segment is seasonal and consequently its results of operations and financial condition vary from quarter-to-quarter.
 Because of this seasonality, the results of operations of the Work Truck Attachments segment for any quarter may not be indicative of results of operations that may be achieved for a subsequent quarter or the full year, and may not be similar to results of operations experienced in prior years.
 The Company attempts to manage the seasonal impact of snowfall on its revenues in part through its pre-season sales program.
 This pre-season sales program encourages the Company's distributors to restock their inventory of Work Truck Attachments products during the second and third quarters in anticipation of the peak fourth quarter retail sales period by offering favorable pre-season pricing and payment deferral until the fourth quarter.
 Thus, the Company's Work Truck Attachments segment tends to generate its greatest volume of sales during the second and third quarters.
-By contrast, its revenue and operating results tend to be lowest during the first quarter, as management believes the end-users of Work Truck Attachments inventory and wait for the pre-season sales incentive period to re-stock inventory.
+By contrast, its revenue and operating results tend to be lowest during the first quarter, as management believes the end-users of Work Truck Attachments products prefer to wait until the beginning of a snow season to purchase new equipment and as the Company's distributors sell off Work Truck Attachments inventory and wait for the pre-season sales incentive period to re-stock inventory.
 Fourth quarter sales vary from year-to-year as they are primarily driven by the level, timing and location of snowfall during the quarter.
 This is because most of the Company's Work Truck Attachments fourth quarter sales and shipments consist of re-orders by distributors seeking to restock inventory to meet immediate customer needs caused by snowfall during the winter months.
 In addition, due to the factors noted above, Work Truck Attachments working capital needs are highest in the second and third quarters as its accounts receivable rise from pre-season sales.
 These working capital needs decline in the fourth quarter as the Company receives payments for its pre-season shipments.